Druw-Ilg/emote-care/README.md

 - Filters use React Context to manage global state
 - Therapist availability dynamically controls calendar date selection
 - Use of loading wireframe "skeletons" as placeholder/fallback and loading spinners to indicate to users that the content is loading
+- The FilterBar component has been tested using Jest and React Testing Library(RTL).
+The test was successfull.

 ## Known Issues or Limitations